 Summer and winter travelers take much different approaches to packing their bags for Fairbanks.

 Winter follows an entirely different dressing regimen.
 For that season, it’s long sleeves and long underwear, heavy winter jackets, thick winter socks, the warmest winter hats and gloves you own, and anything else you love allowing you to feel warm and comfortable during this season.
+Remember, layering is key to comfort during winter.
 Most travelers follow the lead of Fairbank’s locals by dressing in layers from neck to toe.
 You can always shed layers when you’re too warm, but that is always preferred to underdressing and wishing you had worn more protective laysers.
 But don’t worry, if you get to Fairbanks and feel unprepared or forgot something, or the cold is a little colder and the warm is a little warmer than expected, you’ll be able to find a Fairbanks outfitter who will happily get you dressed for seasonal success.

 Fairbanks Fun: The Summer Solstice vs. the Winter Solstice